Chakotay

 Chakotay /tʃəˈkoʊteɪ/ is a fictional character who appears in each of the seven seasons of the American science fiction television series Star Trek: Voyager.
-Portrayed by Robert Beltran, he was First Officer aboard the Starfleet starship USS Voyager, and later promoted to Captain in command of the USS Protostar in Star Trek: Prodigy.
+Portrayed by Robert Beltran, he was First Officer aboard the Starfleet starship USS Voyager, and later promoted to captain in command of the USS Protostar in Star Trek: Prodigy.
 The character was suggested at an early stage of the development of the series.
 He is the first Native American main character in the Star Trek franchise.
-This was a deliberate move by the producers of the series, who sought to provide an inspiration as with Uhura in Star Trek: The Original Series for African Americans.
-To develop the character, the producers sought the assistance of Jamake Highwater who falsely claimed to be Native American.
-Despite first being named as a Sioux, and later a Hopi, Chakotay was given no tribal affiliation at the start of the series, something that was later resolved in the episode "Tattoo".
+This was a deliberate move by the producers of the series, who sought to inspire minorities - specifically Native Americans - as was intended with Uhura in Star Trek: The Original Series for African Americans.
+To develop the character, the producers sought the assistance of Jamake Highwater, who falsely claimed to be Native American.
+Despite first being named by producers as Sioux, and later Hopi, Chakotay was given no tribal affiliation at the start of the series, and eventually was assigned ancestry with a fictional tribe in the episode "Tattoo”.
+It wasn't until his appearance in Star Trek: Prodigy that he was formally identified as a descendant of the Nicarao people of Central America.

 The character first appeared in the pilot episode of the series, "Caretaker".
-The character continued to appear throughout the series in a main cast role, with his final appearance in the finale, "Endgame".
-He was featured in an ongoing storyline throughout the first and second seasons which featured the betrayal of his lover Seska (Martha Hackett) until her death in "Basics".
+Chakotay continued to appear throughout the series in a main cast role, with his final appearance in the finale, "Endgame".
+He was featured in an ongoing storyline throughout the first and second seasons, which featured the betrayal of his former lover Seska (Martha Hackett) until her death in "Basics".
 Following his experience with disconnected Borg in "Unity", Chakotay was against an alliance with the Borg in "Scorpion", nearly leading to the death of Seven of Nine (Jeri Ryan).
 Despite this, by the end of the series, the two characters were in a romantic relationship.
-In the Voyager relaunch novels set after the vessel's return to the Alpha Quadrant, Chakotay is promoted to Captain of the ship but the relationship with Seven is ended.
+In the Voyager relaunch novels set after the vessel's return to the Alpha Quadrant, Chakotay is promoted to captain of the ship, but the relationship with Seven has ended.

 Reviewers of Chakotay were critical of the stereotypical nature of Chakotay's Native American heritage.
 This led to comparisons with Tonto from The Lone Ranger, and that the inclusion of "Hollywood" versions of vision quests and meditation techniques were contrary to the character's in-universe tribal background.
 However, he was praised as a role model for Native American science fiction and called "ground-breaking", as well as the most prominent example of a Native American character within this genre.